divonlan/genozip/docs/dual-coordinates-vcf.rst

 Working with dual coordinates consists of three processes:

 1. *Alignment* of a VCF file to a luft reference.
-This results in a *dual-coordinates VCF*, which is the original VCF with one additional INFO subfield per variant, which can be either LIFTOVER or LIFTREJD.
-The INFO/LIFTOVER subfield contains information a Liftover tool may use to liftover the VCF to the luft coordinate system, while the INFO/LIFTREJD subfield indicates that reason as to why this variant cannot be lifted over.
+This results in a *dual-coordinates VCF*, which is the original VCF with one additional INFO subfield per variant, which can be either LIFTOVER or LIFTREJT.
+The INFO/LIFTOVER subfield contains information a Liftover tool may use to liftover the VCF to the luft coordinate system, while the INFO/LIFTREJT subfield indicates that reason as to why this variant cannot be lifted over.
 The method of aligning a VCF to the luft reference is determined by the Aligner tool and is out of scope of this specification.

 2. *Liftover* of a dual-coordinates VCF file.
 This results in a *Luft VCF* as follows: